joelkuiper/aplomb/resources/docs/docs.md

 ### Managing Your Middleware

-Request middleware functions are located under the `ocpu-balancer.middleware` namespace.
+Request middleware functions are located under the `aplomb.middleware` namespace.
 A request logging helper called `log-request` is defined below:

 ```clojure